UKHomeOffice/developer-induction/slides/05-Continuous-Integration/04-Mission-4-Drone.md

 You will need the Drone docs...
 http://bit.ly/2hpHIc8

-#### Objective 1 - Create a public repo under UKHomeOffice org called docker-node-hello-world-yourname
+#### Objective 1 - Create a public repo under UKHomeOffice org called dsp-hello-world-yourname
 Where yourname is replaced with your name!

-This repo should contain all the files from your earlier mission where you dockerised and deployed node-hello-world.
+This repo should be an exact copy of dsp-hello-world

 #### Objective 2 – Install the Drone CLI and activate your repository​ (see the docs above)